 Week 22 - Using and avoiding articles as per the need of the sentence.
 Generating text to assimilate the same.

 Week 23 - Understanding sentences that demonstrate obligation and producing text.

 Week 24 - Creating content by using for and since correctly.

-Week 25 - Producing content which underlines the difference between Future tense and Near-Future tense.
+Week 25 - Producing content that underlines the difference between the Future tense and the Near-Future tense.